Jupyter Guide

 • Git functionality: push and pull to Git repos natively within JupyterLab (requires ssh credentials)

-• Run any python file or notebook on your computer or in a GitLab repo
+• Run any python file or notebook either from your local machine or in a GitLab repo

 • Support for running Jupyter in VS Code